 return r.json()

-Then add the obvious follow-ups for competitor listing, similar people, and company updates.
-Keep it boring.
+Then add the obvious follow-up methods for competitor listing, similar people, and company updates.

 - normal rate limit is 300 requests/minute

-- the rate-limit window is 5 minutes, so burst is 1,500 requests per 5 minutes
+- the effective window is 1,500 requests per 5 minutes

 - long-running endpoints can take 30 to 60 seconds